-Authorization for payment of overnight lodging may only be made for homeless applicants as defined in item (3) above.
-Under no circumstances may payment for overnight lodging be authorized for any other reason.
+Authorization for payment of overnight lodging is only made for homeless applicants as defined in item (3) above.
+Under no circumstances is payment for overnight lodging be authorized for any other reason.

-The Worker must thoroughly explore available resources such as alternate temporary housing with friends and relatives.
+The Worker must thoroughly explore available resources, such as alternate temporary housing with friends and relatives.
 The Worker must obtain permission from the client to pursue such resources.

-When resources of this type are not available, payment may be made only pending the completion of a plan for permanent housing.
+When resources of this type are not available, payment is made only pending the completion of a plan for permanent housing.